LedgerDomain/idp/rs/idp_core/README.md

     directly possible, because relations are addressed via `PlumHeadSeal`, and those can't be known in advance, so even forming a cycle of relations is infeasible.
 It would require one level of indirection, such as a piece of mutable state being addressed via (e.g.) a URL.
+-   Efficient implementations of push and pull; use GRPC streaming to handle multiple requests within the same connection.
+Though if there's some sort of keepalive, then streaming may not matter.
+    -   Dumb implementations would simply assume that dependency trees can't be incomplete from below (meaning if a Plum is present all its dependencies are present).
+    -   Correct implementations would do dependency completeness tracking.

 ## To-don'ts (I.e. Done)